jnthbdn/Coding-Challenge/LOGO/readme.md

   - A simple HTTP server (ex: `python3 -m server.http`)

 ## :turtle: How to run it ?
-Download the source files and simply run your http server in the same folder.
+Download the repo. files and simply run your http server in the same folder.

 ## :turtle: Commands